grumpyjames/birding-almanac/sites/Beadnell_Bay.md

 ### Beadnell Bay

-An beautiful beach walk eventually leads to one of the UK's last Little Tern colonies at the [Long Nanny](https://www.nationaltrust.org.uk/embleton-and-newton-links/features/the-long-nanny-little-tern-site).
+A beautiful beach walk eventually leads to one of the UK's last Little Tern colonies at the [Long Nanny](https://www.nationaltrust.org.uk/embleton-and-newton-links/features/the-long-nanny-little-tern-site).